milos85vasic/Fundamental-Kotlin-Website-V3/index.md

 ![](images/cover.png)

-Fundamental Kotlin is book dedicated to [Kotlin](https://kotlinlang.org/) programming language.
+Book dedicated to [Kotlin](https://kotlinlang.org/) programming language.

 ## What is Kotlin?